GRealesM/InteractiveBCB/help.md

 </tbody>
 </table>

 We tested the null hypothesis of each projection being zero for each feature and overall.

-**TO BE CONTINUED**

-## How to use this tool
+Then we applied an FDR 1% threshold on overall P-values by trait class, and FDR 1% and 5% on P-values for each projection, by Trait class and feature.
+From here, we considered only datasets that were significant overall at FDR 1%.
+These are contained in the **Dataset info** table.

+## What's in the box

 If you look at the left hand side menu, you'll see the different options available for visualisation, which we'll describe below: